-The NSW Government is investing \$6.7 billion over four years to deliver 190 new and upgraded schools to support communities across NSW.
-In addition, a record \$1.3 billion is being spent on school maintenance over five years.
+The NSW Government is investing \$7 billion over the next four years, continuing its program to deliver more than 200 new and upgraded schools to support communities across NSW.
 This is the largest investment in public education infrastructure in the history of NSW.